ARPA-SIMC/smnd/README.md

 ## Building the software from source ##
-If you wish to build the software packages on your own, you can get a copy of the repository, either by downloading the zip file or by cloning with git, install the required list of dependencies, ensure to have the gcc compiler collection version >= 4.8 and the wget command and run the following commands:
+If you wish to build the software packages on your own, you should download a source package in the [release section](https://github.com/dcesari/smnd/releases) of the project, install the required list of dependencies, ensure to have the gcc compiler collection version >= 4.8 and the `wget` command and run the following commands:

 ```
 # download and setup the packages